esophagus-now/fpga-bpf/README.md

 ## What I'm working on right now

-- Creating a fairly comprehensive testbench for the bpfvm.v module (i.e. the final assembly)
+- Creating a fairly comprehensive testbench for final assembly (i.e. a snooper, BPFVM, and forwarder).
+I call this my *big honkin' sim*.
-- Creating the round-robin arbiter to "drain" accepted packets.
-I call this _forwarding_ the packet
-- Creating some "snoopers"

 ### Stuff I'll probably need to do in the future